IrinaMaria/IrinaMaria/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on using Postgres SQL ad Python in building a diverse portfolio of stock market and cryptocurrencies.
+- 🔭 I’m currently working on using Postgres SQL and Python in building a diverse portfolio of stock market and cryptocurrencies.

 - 🌱 I’m currently learning about how to use Python to buil various algorithmic trading strategies.